 Through our PRC-affiliated entity, Hongcheng Education, we have operated the Anqing Foreign Language School, or the Anqing School, since 2005.
 The Anqing School is a K-12 private school, which is regarded as one of the leading schools in the market that it serves and is especially well known for its English language program and foreign English language teachers.
 We completed construction of a new campus in 2010, which approximately doubled the capacity of the school and enabled us to expand the breadth of courses offered.
-During the 2009-2010 academic year, the Anqing School had an enrollment of approximately 3,500, which increased to approximately 4,900 students during the 2010-2011 academic year.
-During the 2011-2012 academic year, the Anqing School had an enrollment of approximately 6,285 students.
+During the 2009-2010 academic year, the Anqing School had an enrollment of approximately 4,900 students during the 2010-2011 academic year.
+During the 2011-2012 academic year, the Anqing School had an enrollment of approximately 6,300 students.
+During the 2012-2013 academic year, the Anqing School had an enrollment of approximately 7,600 students.